 - Fractionated CO2 laser treats damaged skin, and though it has a week’s worth of downtime, it can tighten skin, remove precancerous lesions, improve brown spots, decrease pore size, improve visible scars, thicken thin skin, and smooth fine lines.
 Once the skin has been resurfaced, the results can be maintained using superficial peels and medical microneedling.

-- Microneedling increases collagen in the skin and provides the same benefits as CO2 laser (except for improvement in brown spots and color) but has the added benefit of no downtime and no sun restrictions.
-Fractionated CO2 is not recommended for skin that tans easily, and as such, microneedling is used for tightening in darker skin types.
+- Radiofrequency Microneedling (Infini Genius) increases collagen in the skin and provides the same benefits as CO2 laser (except for improvement in brown spots and color) but has the added benefit of no downtime and no sun restrictions.
+Fractionated CO2 is not recommended for skin that tans easily, and as such, radiofrequency microneedling is used for tightening in darker skin types.

 - A thinning hairline, eyebrows or eyelashes can change the framing of the face making the face look older.
 Platelet Rich Plasma (PRP) injections for thinning of the anterior hairline are very popular to thicken the density of hair along the hairline and to make the hair darker and longer.
 PRP can also be used for eyebrow hair thinning as well.